xui/xero/README.md

 Why not both?

-Xero follows a [Unidirectional data flow](https://developer.android.com/jetpack/compose/architecture#udf) design pattern.
+Zero.js follows a [Unidirectional data flow](https://developer.android.com/jetpack/compose/architecture#udf) design pattern.

 > A unidirectional data flow (UDF) is a design pattern where state flows down and events flow up.
 By following unidirectional data flow, you can decouple composables that display state in the UI from the parts of your app that store and change state.